polymathic-institute/polybok/Literature Notes/Communication/Copyrighting/Tone of Voice for Brands.md

+---
+title: "Tone of Voice for Brands"
+enableToc: false
+---

 Everybody talks differently, as an artifact from their upbringing, culture, experiences, and media consumed.  *A good exercise is to imagine brands as **people**, how would they speak?*

 Language is culture, a lot of companies focus on their external tone of voice but overlook their internal tone of voice in everyday communications (i.e. emails, meeting notes, etc.).